Unity-Technologies/ml-agents/docs/Training-SAC.md

 ### (Optional) Learning Rate Schedule

 `learning_rate_schedule` corresponds to how the learning rate is changed over time.
-For SAC, we typically hold learning rate constant so that the agent can continue to learn until its Q function converges naturally.
+For SAC, we recommend holding learning rate constant so that the agent can continue to learn until its Q function converges naturally.

 Options: